netguru/heroes-api/README.md

 ### Documentation

+Documentation can be found, after initial setup, for HTTP in [Swagger](http://localhost:3000/swagger/#/), for GraphQL in [GraphQL Playground](http://localhost:3000/graphql).

-Heroes API documention can be found [here](https://github.com/netguru/heroes-api/wiki).
+Old API documentation can be found [here](https://github.com/netguru/heroes-api/wiki).

 ### Initial setup